webworkersaar/low-budget-cool-html-slides/docs/slides/low-budget-cool-html.md

 <!-- .slide: data-state="layout-title" class="bg-dark" -->

 # Protect your users Privacy with default Referrer Policy

+There are three fundamental values of the rel attribute of the anchor tag.
+They are noreferrer, noopener, and nofollow.

+- rel="noopener" you use on all links opening in new tabs using the target _blank.
+There are security implications if you don’t use the noopener value on your links opening in new tabs.
+A malicious attacker can use the window.opener object to change the content and location of the originating page.
+- rel="noreferrer" can serve a similar purpose as the noopener, especially in the older browsers.
+Hence, it makes sense to use them both.
+Additionally, noreferrer can affect your analytics and report traffic as direct instead of referral.
+- rel="nofollow" will inform search engines not to pass the link juice to the linked page, and it will not pass PageRank.
+You can consider it as a value which is used when you want to link to some another page but without “endorsing” it.
+It is the only rel value on this list with a tangible effect on SEO efforts.

 ```html
 <a href="https://www.example.com" rel="noopener noreferrer nofollow">Link</a>